MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/stream-events-from-power-automate.md

 ---
-title: Stream events from Power Automate and Logic Apps to an eventstream via the Event Hubs endpoint
+title: Stream events to Eventstream using Power Automate
-description: Learn how to stream real-time events from Power Automate and Logic Apps to Eventstream using the Event Hubs endpoint. ms.reviewer: spelluru ms.author: xujiang1
+description: Learn how to stream real-time events from Power Automate or Logic Apps to Eventstream using the custom endpoint. ms.reviewer: spelluru ms.author: xujiang1
-author: xujxu
+author: WenyangShi
 ms.topic: tutorial
 ms.custom:
   - build-2023